SartoriGilson/SartoriGilson/README.md

 Welcome to my GitHub.

-My name is Felipe Fialho from Brazil (🇧🇷).
+My name is Gilson Mariani Sartori from Brazil (🇧🇷).
 I'm starting my career in the programming area and I have a portfolio for your analysis, these repositories are the results of the courses I've been constantly studying.

 In my free time I like a lot watch football (🏈) and F1 (🏎️), to watch movies (🎞️) and series (📺), to read books (📚) and listen to music (🎵)